SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that have occurred in the USA on October 17th:
+Certainly!
+Here are some notable events that have occurred on October 17th in the USA:

-- **1917**: The first use of the army-provided food-known as the "American Diet" began among fighting soldiers during World War I, which greatly influenced nutrition.
+- **1979**: The first official National International Day for the Eradication of Poverty.

-- **1931**: Al Capone was sentenced to 11 years in prison for tax evasion.
-This was a significant moment in the fight against organized crime during the Prohibition era.
+- **1991**: The U.S. hosts the first official practice day before the MLB World Series allowing for media coverage and promotion, featuring instant replay technology.

-- **1956**: The
+- **1992**:** Major League Baseball Young pitching phenom, Dwight Gooden** gets a perfect game designation when cleanup flames
 ### Positive Qoute
 ------
-"Every day may not be good, but there's something good in every day! 🌟😊✨"
+"Believe in the magic of new beginnings! ✨🌈🎈"